samaaron/serial-port/README.md

 In this case, we have an Arduino connected to `/dev/tty.usbmodemfa141`.

+See the troubleshooting part if your serial device does not appear.

 ### Connecting with a port identifier

 When you know the path to the serial port, connecting is just as simple as: